wharborges/economics/README.md

 # economics
-Notes and R codes in applied economics.
+Notes and Python codes in applied economics.